ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S4-kubernetes-04-pods-volumes/README.md

 Hello World
 ```

-- Log in the `kube-worker-1 ec2-instance` and remove the `nginx container`.
-Note that container is changed.
+- Log in to the `kube-worker-1 ec2-instance` and remove the `nginx container`.
+Note that the container has changed.

 - See the running containers
 ```bash